 - Set clear objectives and design your campaign around them

 - Find out what your audience is about

 - Prioritise your key messages

-When preparing for our crowdfunding round we worked with a specialist agency called TribeFirst who I would recommend to anyone who is running a campaign.
-They helped us get ready for the wild ride that is a crowdfunding campaign.
+When preparing for our crowdfunding round we worked with a specialist agency, TribeFirst, who I would recommend to anyone who is running a campaign.
+They helped us prepare for the wild crowdfunding ride.